yuvalmar16/Data-Collection-Lab/README (1).md

-# Running the code
+# Running the Train and Test code

-The [Train and test (1).ipynb](https://github.com/yuvalmar16/Data-Collection-Lab/blob/main/Train%20and%20test%20(1).ipynb) loads the CSV dataset generated from the image analysis pipeline and performs data analysis, model training, and evaluation.
+The [Train and test (1).ipynb](https://github.com/yuvalmar16/Data-Collection-Lab/blob/main/Train%20and%20test%20(1).ipynb) loads the CSV dataset generated from the image analysis pipeline( in this dir named "Profile_pictures_extracted.csv) and performs data analysis, model training, and evaluation.
 It begins by loading the extracted features and LinkedIn scores into a Pandas DataFrame, followed by exploratory data analysis, including a correlation matrix to identify key feature relationships.
 The dataset is then split into training and testing sets, and a machine learning model is trained to predict LinkedIn scores based on image attributes.
 The model's performance is assessed using metrics such as Mean Squared Error (MSE) and R², while feature importance analysis reveals the most influential factors.
 This notebook serves as the final step in the pipeline, transforming raw image data into actionable insights and a predictive model for professional profile picture evaluation

 # Download linkedin_score_predictor weights

-You can download the model checkpoints from the [linkedin_score_predictor](https://github.com/yuvalmar16/Data-Collection-Lab/blob/main/linkedin_score_predictor.pth) and save them to the "models" folder in the dbfs.
+You can download the model checkpoints from the [linkedin_score_predictor](https://github.com/yuvalmar16/Data-Collection-Lab/blob/main/linkedin_score_predictor.pth) and save them to the "models" folder in the dbfs and load it to your notebook, notice that you need to define the input_dim=28.(This code section which load the weights is already in the train and test notebook and also in the app notebook.

 # Running The App